Pillar-focused Roadmap

 How do we identify our strategic pillars and focus our resources?

-Next, you need to understand your customers deeply.
+You start by understanding your winning aspiration?
+What do you propose to be best at?
+Which also means that you need to understand your customers, the value that need from you.
 What are their needs?
 How can you serve them better than anyone else?
+What is your Value Proposition and in what segment is it going to be focused?
 Answering these questions will help you identify the areas where we need to focus our resources.

 You also need to understand your competitive landscape.
 Who are your competitors?
 What are they good at?
 Where are they lacking?
 This understanding will help us identify where we can excel and differentiate yourself.